 Update: the journey described here was in 2012.
 Just 5 years later it seems that the card games and socialising are a thing of the past on China’s slow trains, with everyone absorbed in their smartphones.
-The bullet trains have pretty much been like that since they started, but this appears to be more to do with phone technology than the trains themselves.
+The bullet trains have pretty much been like that since they started, but obviously this is more to do with phone technology than the trains themselves.

 For more China posts, click here